 Recovery of clear vision has always been the goal of cataract surgery.
 Prior to the development of intraocular lens implants, cataract surgery patients needed to wear thick eyeglass lenses or contact lenses to see well.
 Implant lenses represent a tremendous leap forward in technology, and have served millions of patients well.
 Implant lenses last indefinitely and have an extremely low frequency of complication.
 Modern cataract surgery has become so refined as to now be thought of as a “refractive” surgical procedure.
 This means that specific visual goals can be met, such as relieving the need for eyeglass correction after surgery.
 For many people who have worn eyeglasses much of their lives, this is an enormous additional benefit to surgery.

 Another vision problem addressed at the time of cataract surgery is astigmatism.
 Astigmatism exists when the surface of the cornea is shaped more like a football, with flatter and steeper curves, than like a basketball.
 Astigmatism creates blur, and can be neutralized with eyeglass lenses or contact lenses.
 Toric intraocular lens implants, correcting astigmatism are available for cataract surgery.
+The Alcon Toric lens offers correction of astigmatism as a monofocal lens, addressing only a single range of vision correction.
+The Panoptix and Symfony multifocal lenses both offer correction for astigmatism as well as near and far vision correction.
 Alternatively, astigmatism can be surgically corrected by making corneal incisions with a diamond blade knife or an Excimer laser.
 All of these methods result in clearer vision and lessen the need to use eyeglasses after cataract surgery.

 Advances in Cataract Surgery Technique